deepinder1992/3DHeatTransfer/README.md

 ## Summary

 **3DHeatTransfer** is a high-performance solver for steady-state and transient heat conduction in three-dimensional domains.
-The software supports complex geometries defined via STL files and enables mixed Dirichlet and Neumann boundary conditions.
+The software supports arbitrary geometries defined via STL files and enables mixed Dirichlet and Neumann boundary conditions.

 It provides both CPU and GPU implementations of implicit solvers, allowing users to balance flexibility, memory usage, and performance.
 The code is written in C++17 with optional CUDA acceleration and is designed for extensibility and reproducibility in computational heat transfer research.